Who is Reza Pahlavi? The exiled prince urging Iranians to ‘seize cities’

 From heir to exile

+Pahlavi was born in Tehran on October 31, 1960, seven years after the US and the UK engineered a coup against Iran’s then-elected Prime Minister Mohammad Mosaddegh, who had nationalised the assets of the Anglo-Persian oil company, now known as BP, in 1951.

-Born in Tehran on October 31, 1960, Pahlavi was officially named crown prince at the age of seven.
+Pahlavi was officially named crown prince at the age of seven.
 His path seemed destined for the throne until the 1979 revolution upended the region.

 At 17, he left Iran for fighter pilot training in the US at Reese Air Force Base in Texas.
-While he was away, the monarchy collapsed, and the current political system was established, barring his return.
+While he was away, the repressive monarchy collapsed, and the current political system was established, barring his return.

 Pahlavi completed his training and later earned a degree in political science from the University of Southern California.
 During the Iran-Iraq War in the 1980s, he famously volunteered to serve as a fighter pilot for his country but was rejected by the authorities in Tehran.